zekariyasamdu/rate-movies/README.md

 This project uses an external API to fetch movie data.
 It is crucial to set up your API key securely.

-  Obtain an API Key: from IMDB API
+  Obtain an API Key: from TMDB API

   Create a .env file: